List of ThunderCats characters: Captain Bragg & Crownan

 Captain Bragg (voiced by Bob McFadden) is an intergalactic ringmaster and bounty hunter accompanied by the talking crow Crownan.
 He pilots the Circus Train, a train-like spaceship in which he transports his captives to Wayout Back, and previously traveled to Third Earth and befriended Wilykat.
 Bragg uses his showmanship to capture the Mutants and the Lunataks when they are transported to him by the Ancient Spirits of Evil following Mumm-Ra's defeat against Lion-O. He later becomes an ally of the ThunderCats.

 Dr. Dometome

 Dr. Dometome (voiced by Bob McFadden in the original series, Trevor Devall in ThunderCats Roar) is a scientist and the guardian of the Great Oceanic Plug, an engineering project built to seal a crack in the ocean floor and prevent the planet's oceans from flooding its core.
-He is the pilot of Hercules, a fro robot used to guard the sea floor.
+He is the pilot of Hercules, a frog robot used to guard the sea floor.